daanvanham/questionablequot.es/README.md

 		"user": "<user>",
 		"password": "<password>",
 		"host": "<host>",
-		"validator": "<validator for emailaddresses which are allowed to request invites>" }
+		"validator": "<validator for email addresses which are allowed to request invites>" }
 }
 ```